 The search for employment is an important venture, and we look forward to our partnership as you manage your transition from student to professional.
-The Office of Career Planning is dedicated to assisting you as you:
+The Office of Career Strategy is dedicated to assisting you as you:

 If you are a second year student, check out the 2L Job Search Timeline.